Part 6·6.4·16 min read

 De Novo Mutations

-De novo mutations cause:
+De novo cause:

 • ~50% of severe intellectual disability cases